wp-plugins/ajax-load-more/README.txt

 6. Shortcode and implementation examples

 == Changelog ==

+= 2.0.16 =
+* Added file exists check for for custom repeaters
+* Added variable for custom repeater length

 = 2.0.15 =
 * Fixed issue with loading of admin javascript and css on pages other than Ajax Load More.